SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 ### Self learning content

+Complete rest of the Weeks (2-4) of the below free Coursera course to learn followings before coming to class:

 [https://www.coursera.org/learn/introduction-git-github](https://www.coursera.org/learn/introduction-git-github)

-Complete rest of the Weeks (2-4) of the above free Coursera course to learn followings before coming to class:
+Learning topics:

 - Using Git Locally
 - Working with Remotes, and